-The master of arts in health education (MA) program at East Carolina University provides advanced academic training for individuals employed or for those planning to seek employment as health educators in academic, clinical, community or corporate settings.
-Graduates of the program will be prepared to assess the health-related needs of a population, plan and implement effective intervention strategies, and evaluate the effectiveness of the interventions.
+The Master of Arts (MA) in health education program at East Carolina University provides academic training for individuals employed or planning to seek employment as health educators in academic, clinical, community or corporate settings.
+Program graduates are prepared to use social and behavioral theories and models to design, implement and evaluate interventions aimed at improving community and population health.

-Students who complete the MA in health education can receive Certified Health Education Specialist (CHES) certification upon passing the credentialing exam.
-CHES certification indicates professional competency in the field as well as dedication to professional development.
+Students who successfully complete the MA in health education program are eligible and may apply to take the Certified Health Education Specialist (CHES) credentialing exam.
+CHES certification indicates professional competency in the discipline as well as dedication to professional development.

 An application is required for admission to the MA graduate program – please visit the ECU Graduate School site for details or click Apply Button below.

 This program is only offered in an off-campus, on-line format.

 Admission of applicants outside the State of North Carolina to an online degree, certificate or individual online course offered by East Carolina University, is dependent on ECU’s ability to secure authorization from the applicant’s state of residence, if such authorization is required.

 East Carolina University delivers online education programs and courses throughout the United States and internationally.
 All programs have been approved by the University of North Carolina General Administration.
 Many states have prescribed an authorization process for out-of-state institutions delivering online programs to its state residents to ensure quality post-secondary education, to preserve the integrity of an academic degree, and to instill greater consumer protection for its student citizens.

 East Carolina University has taken steps to protect its students and programs through nationwide compliance by participating in the National Council for State Authorization Reciprocity Agreements (NC-SARA); obtaining authorization, approval, exemptions and waivers; or confirming that East Carolina University can operate without such authorization because the state’s laws do not pertain to a public institution, to an accredited institution, or to the ECU’s activities in that state.